Check the list below to ensure you've covered all your bases

 Wait!
 What and Where is Forest Hills?

 Forest Hills is a residential and lively neighborhood in central Queens, New York City.
-A popular spot of attraction in Forest Hills is Austin Street, where many restaurants, boutiques, and businesses welcome both local residents and frequent outside visitors.
+A popular attraction spot in Forest Hills is Austin Street, where many restaurants, boutiques, and businesses welcome both local residents and frequent outside visitors.
 To learn more about the Forest Hills community read more here.

 How You Can Help